yiisoft/validator/docs/guide/creating-custom-rules.md

 ### Verifying `YAML`

 There is built-in rule for validating JSON.
-But what if we need the same, but, for example, for [YAML] ?
+But what if we need the same, but for [YAML]?
 Let's try to implement it.

 Rule: